truonghuy89/Imgur.API.Docs/endpoints/album-endpoint.rst

 RemoveAlbumImagesAsync
 ----------------------

-Removes an array of ids from the album.
+Removes a list of ids from the album.
 For anonymous albums, the deletehash that is returned at creation must be used.

 ::